 Spring is an arduous time for fishes everywhere.
 The changing environment puts a great deal of stress on all of our aquatic creatures.
 These changes include temperature, microbiome, and the concentrations of dissolved solids that will rapidly fluctuate changing the basic water chemistry during this season of change.

-As the water warms, the macrobiotic I(and macrobiotic) community awakens and effective changes the pond environment.
-As different organisms (bacteria, insects, protozoa) become more prominent their biological functions change the environment as the y grow and reproduce.
+As the water warms, the macrobiotic (and macrobiotic) community awakens and effective changes the pond environment.
+As different organisms (bacteria, insects, protozoa) become more prominent their biological functions change the environment as they grow and reproduce.
 This is a fancy way of saying, these critters grow up, mate and die…… all effecting the water quality in different ways.

 So those are the hurdles, here are some ways to help our wee swimming companions usher in a bountiful spring of joy and frolic-ish-ness.

-Always do you spring clean out either well before or a good deal after the rapid spring temperature fluctuations.
+Always do your spring clean-out either well before, or a good deal after the rapid spring temperature fluctuations.
 Around here in the northern Midwest its early April or wait until June.
 My preference is early spring as cold water is the best environment for healthy fish.

 Be sure to use a cold-water bacteria product like (Crystal Clear Spring Prep) from the time the ice goes out (water temps of about 40deg) until you can start with your summer blend at around 55deg.

 Be aware of the behaviors of your fish.
 If all of the koi and gold fish are active and one is not, it may not be doing so well.
 Maladies usually manifest as bacterial infections and present as lesions on the bottom of the fish or near the gills.
-If you can isolate the infected fish, and inoculate with appropriate medications (like this xxxxnnn.com) it is very likely that your precious finned friend can pull through with flying colors.
+If you can isolate the infected fish, and inoculate with appropriate medications (like this CrystalClear KnockOut Plus CC136-16 to CC136G) it is very likely that your precious finned friend can pull through with flying colors.

 Every pond has a carrying capacity for fish, if you are carrying too many fish, the biota gets all gummed up and you end up with fish health issues among a host of other management problems.
 So as a rule of thumb: 1” of fish for every 10 gallons of water in your water garden.
 It is important to note that there is a finite amount of resources available in a small pond environment, and the more fish-mass you pack in there, the more health issues you will encounter.

-Alas, there is only so much one can do to sooth the passage into spring and many a memorial service will be performed for our fallen Osteichthyes brethren as sometimes the world is not enough and they must swim through the cosmos back from whence they came.
+Alas, there is only so much one can do to sooth the passage into spring.
+Many a memorial service will be performed for our fallen Osteichthyes brethren as sometimes the world is not enough and they must swim through the cosmos back from whence they came.
 To join the circle of life, or fertilize a tree….
 Whichever.

 Thanks for reading